Isak Hien

-Isak Malcolm Kwaku Hien (born 13 January 1999) is a Swedish professional footballer who plays as a centre-back or right-back for club Atalanta and the Sweden national team.
+Isak Malcolm Kwaku Hien (born 13 January 1999) is a Swedish professional footballer who plays as a centre-back for club Atalanta and the Sweden national team.

 Club career

 Early career

 Born in Stockholm, Hien played youth football for AIK, where he played alongside future professional players Alexander Isak and Leopold Wahlstedt.
 In 2016, he signed with Vasalunds IF with which he made his senior debut in Division 1 Norra in 2017.
 Up until the age of 21, he operated mainly as a striker, but was convinced to switch to centre-back, and flourished in that new position.

 Djurgårdens IF

 In 2021, he signed with Djurgårdens IF before going back to Vasalund on loan during the 2021 Superettan season.
 During the 2022 season, Hien played in 17 games and scored two goals in Allsvenskan before he was signed by Serie A side Hellas Verona.

 Hellas Verona

 On 27 August 2022, Hien joined Italian club Hellas Verona on a permanent deal, signing a four-year contract.
+He made his Serie A debut for Verona against Atalanta on 28 August.

+He went on to make 43 appearances in Serie A during his season and a half at the Veneto club.